“How does this look in real life? What does it mean to be a UX Designer in practice? What will my life be after I’m done with the UX course?”

 8:45 – First coffee of the day (I start feeling alive)

-9:00 – Check emails, finish anything left undone from previous day, work
+9:00 – Check emails, finish anything left undone from the previous day, work

 10:15 – Work, meetings, presentations